Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 - Passport/Travel document (scan of photo page plus all stamps)

-There is an optional ‘Letter of Explanation’ slot which is useful if you need to provide any extra information about your application.
-If you are having trouble submitting your application without a Letter of Explanation, upload a document in this section and then delete it.
+There is an optional ‘Client Information’ slot (under ‘Optional Documents’) which is useful if you need to provide any extra information about your application.
+If you are having trouble submitting your application without something in this section, upload a document and then delete it.
 You should now be able to submit your work permit application.

 Important!
 If you do not have the required documents within the time you need to submit them (police checks, medical proof if applicable) you should upload a ‘Letter of Explanation’ (self-created) to explain why.
 You will then be given a time extension for this section of the application.